neo-project/neo-express/docs/quickstart.md

 block every second, GAS will build up pretty quickly in the testWallet account.
 We can see how much GAS is available with the `show gas` command.

+> Note, even at one block every second, it will take a few minutes to build up
+> enough GAS to complete this quickstart.
+Now is a good time for a coffee break.

 ``` shell
 $ neo-express show gas testWallet
 {